-To ensure proper airflow, be sure that your switch is placed in a clean, well-ventilated area free of dust and debris and provide minimum recommended clearance at the front, back and sides of the switch, as shown below.
+To ensure proper airflow, be sure that your switch is placed in a well-ventilated area and provide minimum recommended clearance at the front, back and sides of the switch, as shown below.
 Restricted airflow can cause your switch to overheat, which can lead to switch failure.
 Refer to the following important guidelines regarding airflow: